albar965/littlenavmap-manual/src/en/MENUS.rst

 OpenTopoMap
 '''''''''''

 An online raster map that mimics a topographic map.
-Includes hill shading and elevation contour lines at lower zoom distances.
+Includes integrated hill shading and elevation contour lines at lower zoom distances.

 The tiles for this map are provided by